Damaniel/DamPBN/README.md

 ### Requirements

 - A 386 or higher (it runs in protected mode)
 - Some amount of RAM.
-4MB is probably enough.
+4MB is probably enough in all cases.
+Smaller images will work with 2.
 - A VGA card.
 It uses Mode 13 (320x200, 256 colors), supported by all VGAs.
 - A copy of CWSDPMI.EXE, either in the program directory or on your PATH.